-The Board, on recommendation of the Human Resources Committee, determines the compensation of the Corporation's directors and officers.
-The Charter provides that, to fulfill its role, the Board is responsible for overseeing the organizational structure of the Corporation and its succession planning by appointing, assessing, compensating and terminating (if applicable) the President and Chief Executive Officer, and other executives.
-To support these objectives, the Board approves the mandates of the President and Chief Executive Officer, other executives and employees, and, on recommendation of the Human Resources Committee, reviews, discusses and approves compensation and benefit plans for employees, management and executives in view of attracting and retaining talent and linking total compensation to financial performance and the attainment of strategic objectives.
+The Board determines the compensation of the Corporation's directors and officers.
+The Charter provides that, to fulfill its role, the Board is responsible of overseeing the organizational structure of the Corporation and its succession planning by appointing, assessing, compensating and terminating (if applicable) the President and Chief Executive Officer, and other executives.
+To support these objectives, the Board approves the mandates of the President and Chief Executive Officer, other executive and employees, and reviews, discusses and approves compensation and benefit plans for employees, management and executives in view of attracting and retaining talent and linking total compensation to financial performance and the attainment of strategic objectives.